-49. Plaintiff brings this action on behalf of themselves and all other similarly situated Class members pursuant to Rule 23(a), (b)(2) and (b)(3) of the Federal Rules of Civil Procedure and seeks certification of the following Class against Defendant:
+Plaintiff brings this action on behalf of herself and all other similarly situated 48.
+Class members pursuant to Rule 23(a), (b)(2) and (b)(3) of the Federal Rules of Civil Procedure and seeks certification of the following Classes against Defendant:

-All persons, within the State of California, who, within the applicable statutory period (the "Class Period"), purchased from REV's e-commerce website dressbarn.com, one or more products at discounts from an advertised reference price and who have not received a refund or credit for their purchase(s).
+All persons, within the State of California, who, within the applicable statutory period (the "Class Period"), purchased from The Children's Place's ecommerce website, one or more products at discounts from an advertised reference price and who have not received a refund or credit for their purchase(s).

 Excluded from the Class are Defendant, as well as its officers, employees, agents or affiliates, parent companies and/or subsidiaries, and each of their respective officers, employees, agents or affiliates, and any judge who presides over this action.
-Plaintiff reserves the right to expand, limit, modify, or amend this Class definition, including the addition of one or more subclass, in connection with her motion for class certification, or at any other time, based upon, inter alia, changing circumstances and/or new facts obtained during discovery.
+Plaintiff reserves the right to expand, limit, modify, or amend these Class definitions, including the addition of one or more subclasses, in connection with their motion for class certification, or at any other time, based upon, inter alia, changing circumstances and/or new facts obtained during discovery.

-- 50. Numerosity: Members of the Class are so numerous that joinder of all members is impracticable.
-Plaintiff is informed and believes that the proposed Class contains at least thousands of individuals who have been damaged by Defendant's conduct as alleged herein.
-The precise number of Class members is unknown to Plaintiff at this time, but Plaintiff expects it can readily be established through Defendant's records. - 51.
-Existence and Predominance of Common Questions of Law and Fact: This action involves common questions of law and fact, which predominate over any questions affecting individual Class members.
-These common legal and factual questions include, but are not limited to, the following: - a. whether, during the Class Period, Defendant used advertised false reference prices on products sold through its e-commerce website; - b. whether, during the Class Period, the original price advertised by Defendant was the prevailing market price for the products in question during the three months period preceding the dissemination and/or publication of the advertised former prices;
+Numerosity: Members of the Class are so numerous that joinder of all 27 49. members is impracticable.
+Plaintiff is informed and believe that the proposed Class contains 28 at least thousands of individuals who have been damaged by Defendant's conduct as alleged herein.
+The precise number of Class members is unknown to Plaintiff at this time, but Plaintiff expects it can readily be established through Defendant's records.

+50. Existence and Predominance of Common Questions of Law and Fact: This action involves common questions of law and fact, which predominate over any questions affecting individual Class members.
+These common legal and factual questions include, but are not limited to, the following:

+a. whether, during the Class Period, Defendant used advertised false reference prices on products sold through its e-commerce website;

+b. whether, during the Class Period, the original price advertised by Defendant was the prevailing market price for the products in question during the three months period preceding the dissemination and/or publication of the advertised former prices;

-- c. whether Defendant's alleged conduct constitutes violations of the laws asserted; - d. whether Defendant engaged in unfair, unlawful and/or fraudulent business practices under the laws asserted; - e. whether Defendant engaged in false or misleading advertising; - f. whether Plaintiff and members of the Class are entitled to damages and/or restitution and the proper measure of that loss; - g. whether an injunction is necessary to prevent Defendant from continuing to use false, misleading or illegal price comparison; and - h. whether Plaintiff and members of the Class are entitled to an award of reasonable attorneys' fees, interest, and costs of suit. - 52.
-Typicality: Plaintiff's claims are typical of the claims of the members of the Class because, inter alia, all members of the Class have been deceived (or were likely to be deceived) by Defendant's false and deceptive price advertising scheme, as alleged herein.
-Plaintiff is advancing the same claims and legal theories on behalf of themselves and all members of the Class. - 53.
-Adequacy: Plaintiff will fairly and adequately protect the interests of the members of the Class.
+c. whether Defendant's alleged conduct constitutes violations of the laws asserted;

+d. whether Defendant engaged in unfair, unlawful and/or fraudulent business practices under the laws asserted;

+e. whether Defendant engaged in false or misleading advertising;

+f. whether Plaintiff and members of the Class are entitled to damages and/or restitution and the proper measure of that loss;

+g. whether an injunction is necessary to prevent Defendant from continuing to use false, misleading or illegal price comparison; and h. whether Plaintiff and members of the Class are entitled to an award of reasonable attorneys' fees, interest, and costs of suit.

+51. Typicality: Plaintiff's claims are typical of the claims of the members of the Class because, inter alia, all members of the Class have been deceived (or were likely to be deceived) by Defendant's false and deceptive price advertising scheme, as alleged herein.

+Plaintiff is advancing the same claims and legal theories on behalf of herself and all members of the Class.

+52. Adequacy: Plaintiff will fairly and adequately protect the interests of the members of the Class.
 Plaintiff has retained counsel experienced in complex consumer class action litigation, and Plaintiff intends to prosecute this action vigorously.
-Plaintiff has no antagonistic or adverse interest to those of the Class. - 54.
-Superiority: The nature of this action and the nature of laws available to Plaintiff and the Class make the use of the class action format a particularly efficient and appropriate procedure to afford relief to her and the Class for the wrongs alleged.
-The damages or other financial detriment suffered by individual members of the Class is relatively modest compared to the burden and expense that would be entailed by individual litigation of their claims against Defendant.
-It would thus be virtually impossible for
+Plaintiff has no antagonistic or adverse interest to those of the Class.